Nvdtn19/peagameplay-pvz2c-english-patch/README.md

 > **Note:**
 > This translation is not a fully completed product.
 However, it's worth noting that this mod has successfully translated the most important aspects such as plants and quests, enhancing your understanding of the game.

+## Compatibility and requires
+- **You need to have the lastest version of the game installed first.** See [here](https://github.com/Nvdtn19/nvdtn19-pvz2c-english-patch/wiki/How-to-download-and-install-the-game%3F) for tutorial.
+- **This mod is compatible with both iOS and Android.** However, iOS has some limitations and the installation method might be complicated for some users.

 ## Download and Tutorials
 - If you want to install this translation mod to the game, see the [releases](https://github.com/Nvdtn19/nvdtn19-pvz2c-english-patch/releases) section for the download and tutorial.